aszczepanski/2048/README.md

 # 2048 AI #

-Artificial Intelligence for the game 2048.
-There are 2 applications:

-* **console application** - for running multiple games and testing the AI's capabilities
-* **web application** - for observing how the AI works on the [2048 game site](http://gabrielecirulli.github.io/2048/)
+AI Controller for the game 2048.
+As far as we are aware, it is the best 2048 strategy known do date (December 2015).
+It scores on average 530000 at depth 3, and ca. 560000 at depth 5.
+At depth 5 it achieves the tile 32k in 60% of games.

+The program uses classical expectimax with an evaluation function, which has been learned using a variant of temporal difference learning.
+This work extends our earlier one published as:

+> Temporal Difference Learning of N-Tuple Networks for the Game 2048, Marcin Szubert and Wojciech Jaśkowski, Proceedings of IEEE Conference on Computational Intelligence and Games, pp. 1-8, August 2014, Dortmund, Germany, ([preprint](http://www.cs.put.poznan.pl/mszubert/pub/szubert2014cig.pdf "preprint"))

 ## Requirements ##

-In order to use the AI you will need to build main application.
-The requirements are listed below:

 * C++11 compiler
 * CMake 3.0+
 * Boost 1.49.0+ (program_options, accumulators)

-If you want to use the web application you will need:
+If you want to use the web application you will also need:

 * Python 2
 * Chrome or Firefox